-2.1g TH-RRH only: The program adequately demonstrates that both TH Thres hold and RRH are available to all participants when needed or desired.
-Met [Proj.
+2.1g TH-RRH only : The applicant adequately demonstrates that both TH and RRH are available to all participants when needed or desired.
+Thres hold uesneu. 🗌 Unmet [Proj.
 App.
 Sec.
 3B, Q1, Proj.
 App.
 Sec.
-6] 🗌 Unmet Deviewer Netes 🗌 Unmet, documenta ation not provided Reviewer Notes: □ N/A 2.2a The Department of Housing and Urban Development (HUD) and the NC Balance of State CoC (NC BoS CoC) prioritize funding for certain homeless subpopulations, such as people experiencing chronic homelessness, Veterans experiencing homelessness, survivors of interpersonal violence, and youth experiencing homelessness.
+6] Unmet, document ation not provided Reviewer Notes: ation not provided □ N/A 2.2a The Department of Housing and Urban Development (HUD) and (SB) the NC Balance of State CoC (NC BoS CoC) prioritize funding for certain homeless subpopulations, such as people experiencing chronic homelessness, Veterans experiencing homelessness, survivors of interpersonal violence, and youth experiencing homelessness.
 This project targets one of the subpopulations below.
-And, it describes additional outreach activities, partnerships with organizations that serve that population, and a service plan that meets that subpopulation's specific needs. incets that subpopulation's specific needs.
-This project targets: People experiencing chronic homelessness People who identify as LGBTQ People with histories of institutionalization, incarceration, or being in foster care Veterans Sumivers of internersenal violence Survivors of interpersonal violence Unaccompanied or parenting youth 18-24 • Onaccompanied of parenting youth 10-24 [Project policies and procedures; P&Ps Page Reference Form] Reviewer Notes: No specific targeting 0 points Targeted project 5 points 2.2b PSH Only : Rental assistance projects are preferred to leasing Stand ard projects because rental assistance projects adjust to FMR and Met provide tenants with a lease in their name.
-Projects that wish to 🗌 Unmet provide leasing must submit a written statement that explains why the project is not applying as a tenant-based rental assistance program.
-Unmet, document ation not provided [Written statement for leasing application] Reviewer Notes: □ N/A
+And, it describes additional outreach activities, partnerships with organizations that serve that population, and a service plan that meets that subpopulation's specific needs.
+This project targets: People experiencing chronic homelessness People who identify as LGBTQ People with histories of institutionalization, incarceration, or being in foster care Veterans Survivors of interpersonal violence Unaccompanied or parenting youth 18-24 [Project policies and procedures; P&Ps Page Reference Form] Reviewer Notes: No specific targeting 0 points Targeted project 5 points 2.2b PSH Only : Rental assistance projects are preferred to leasing projects because rental assistance projects adjust to FMR and Stand ard provide tenants with a lease in their name.
+Projects that wish to provide leasing must submit a written statement that explains why Unmet the project is not applying as a tenant-based rental assistance Unmet, documenta ation not provided project.
+[Written statement for leasing application in the New Project r Supplemental Information Form] N/A Reviewer Notes: